akshat46/FlyingFox/treestyletab/README.md

 1. Go to extensions page (ctrl+shift+a) > treestyletab > preferences.

-2. Make sure you have "vertigo" theme selected.
+2. Make sure you have ~~"vertigo"~~(deprecated) "Plain" theme selected.
 The CSS doesn't act as desired under any other theme.

 3. Make sure you have "Right Side" selected for the setting "Style of contents for the sidebar position".